ComprehensionWorkshop

 Important: If you are applying for a travel stipend, you need to hold off on booking.
 We first have to send you an official invitation (requirement by the funding agency).

 Accommodation: We recommend that participants book rooms as soon as possible at one of the two Motel One Hotels in the center of Stuttgart.
 Both are in walking distance to the main station and provide convenient access to public transport that will bring you directly to the conference venue.
-Both also also reasonably priced.
+Both also also reasonably priced considering local standards.

 Travel: Stuttgart is well connected to the German railway network.
 For those who need to fly in, relevant airports are Frankfurt Main (FRA, ~1:15 h by train) and Stuttgart (STR, ~30 min by train).
 The latter is smaller and flights can be more expensive.
 Another international airport in the region is Strasbourg (SBX) but we haven’t tried that and the train connections may be inconvenient.
 Note that Strasbourg is in France, which may have visa implications.